velushomaz/TechChallengeApp-Vel/README.md

 - Clone Repo and cd to [terraform](terraform folder).

+'''
+cd TechChallengeApp-Vel/terraform
+'''

 - Seed user.tfvars by copying over user.tfvars.example > user.tfvars.
 Example is given on the file.

+'''
+\# Assuming we are still on TechChallengeApp-Vel/terraform cmv user.tfvars.example user.tfvars
+'''

-- If you wish to save the tfstate on AWS instead, create an S3 bucket, copy over backend_seed/backend.tf file and configure
+- If you wish to save the tfstate on AWS instead, create an S3 bucket, copy over backend_seed/backend.tf file and configure backend_bucket on users.tfvars file.

+'''
+\# Assuming we are still on TechChallengeApp-Vel/terraform cp ../backend_seed/backend.tf .
+'''

 - Initialise our deployment (make sure you're still on terraform directory)